kmjones1979/rps-vibe-code/README.md

 A decentralized Rock Paper Scissors game built with Scaffold-ETH 2.
 This project demonstrates how to build a simple but complete dApp with smart contracts and a React frontend.

+## 🔒 Enhanced Security Version

+This repository includes a special branch with enhanced security features using the commit-reveal pattern! 🛡️

+### 🌟 Commit-Reveal Version

+Check out the secure implementation in the [`commit-reveal-version`](https://github.com/kmjones1979/rps-vibe-code/tree/commit-reveal-version) branch, which includes:

+-   🔒 Secure commit-reveal pattern to prevent move prediction
+-   🧪 Comprehensive test suite for security features
+-   📚 Detailed tutorial in `TUTORIAL.md`
+-   🎮 Complete game flow with betting and security

+### 📖 Learn More

+For a detailed explanation of the commit-reveal pattern and its implementation, check out the [TUTORIAL.md](TUTORIAL.md) file in the repository.

 ## 📚 Table of Contents

 -   [Smart Contract Overview](#smart-contract-overview)